AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/angular.md

 Configuration
 -------------
 If you open the **testFrameworkSettings.json** file, you will find the property **waitForAngular**.
-If it is set to, **true** BELLATRIX automatically wait for Angular operations when a page is reloaded, or element is found.
+If it is set to **true**, BELLATRIX automatically wait for Angular operations when a page is reloaded, or the element is found.
 ```json
 "webSettings": {
   "isParallelExecutionEnabled": "false",